 - Major teaching methods (which might include, but would not be limited to: lectures, labs, demonstrations, discussion, reading, or written assignments)

-- Expanded statement of the University plagiarism policy if appropriate
+- University plagiarism policy or expanded statement if appropriate

 - Any additional information the instructor may wish to include